 Shortly before travelling to Spain, I found myself idling along Kitsilano Beach in Vancouver, savouring my final days in Canada.
 Buried in the sand, I discovered the most perfectly formed scallop shell (an iconic symbol of the Camino) and the smoothest pebble.
-These trinkets would be my first pilgrim accomplices.
-Unfortunately, the shell resembled a DIY mosaic by the time I scooped it from my bag at Madrid airport.
+These trinkets would be my first Camino accomplices.
+Unfortunately, the shell resembled a DIY mosaic after scooping it from my rucksack at Madrid airport.
 The stone, however, had remained a close compatriot throughout.
-Nevertheless, following a much-celebrated rite of passage on Day 24, I dropped my quartz companion at the highest point of the Camino Francés.
+Nevertheless, following a pilgrim rite of passage on Day 24, I left my quartz companion at the highest point of the journey.

 Camino de Santiago Diary – Day 24

 A fiery sunrise spurred my solo walk from Day 23’s Albergue in Foncebadón through the sweet-smelling gorse bushes of the Leónese highlands.
 The morning’s first destination – one I had envisioned before beginning the trail – was just around the corner.

 The summit at Monte Irago (approx 1,500 metres above sea level) features an ancient ritual site dating back 2,500 years.
 Theories of the origins of the Cruz de Ferro, or Iron Cross, are many and varied, but today the monument acts as a point for reflection, gratitude and forgiveness.
 Since Roman times, travellers have freed stones from their pockets and weight from their conscious at this lofty altitude.

 According to custom, by leaving a small piece of your home at the foot of the iron cross, you are symbolically ‘leaving your burdens behind.’